dmcglinn/quant_methods/software.md

 If you have trouble installing these software then send Dan an email or make an appointment.
-Alternatively use the [Rstudio server](uniola.biology.cofc.edu:8787) that is configuredfor class usage:
+Alternatively use the [Rstudio server](uniola.biology.cofc.edu:8787) that is configured for class usage: